The example counselling session

 It occurred to me that he longed for others to respect him.
 I asked him whether respect was important to him, and he nodded.

-- You’ve said that when you are on a winning streak, you feel you can’t lose.
+- Feeling respected: You’ve said that when you are on a winning streak, you feel you can’t lose.
 And here in this room, when you talk about gambling, your face lights up.
 You are passionate about your gambling.
 It might be because during these winning streaks, you feel respected by others, like when people ask you for tips.

 Here again is that vicious cycle.

-During the fictional counselling session with my client Zed, I identified a self-reinforcing feedback cycle.
+During a counselling session with my client Zed, I identified a vicious cycle that was a revelation to him.
+(Zed is a fictional client.)

-There is a cycle here: (1) the more you gamble to feel respected, while on winning streaks, (2) the more money you lose and the less respect you get at home and at work, so (3) the more you need respect, and (4) this throws you back to gamble more.
-This vicious cycle is making your life very difficult.
+During the session, we built a diagram of key parts of his story.
+The vicious cycle emerged from this diagram, and I summed it up, saying to him, “There is a cycle here: (1) the more you gamble to feel respected, while on winning streaks, (2) the more money you lose and the less respect you get at home and at work, so (3) the more you need respect, and (4) this throws you back to gamble more.
+This vicious cycle is making your life very difficult.”

 Zed’s response